 The Court of Appeals noted that while no reported decision in Colorado had ever required a psychological parent to pay support to a biological parent, there was also no reported decision analyzing whether a “psychological parent” is included in the term “parent” under C.R.S.
 14-10-115.
 The court concluded that it did:

 “When a psychological parent occupies circumstances equivalent to those of a legal parent, it is equitable to impose financial obligations on him or her, pursuant to the factors outlined in the statute.”A.C.H., ¶ 16.

 The Court found it was incongruous for a person to ask the court for parental benefits without also having parental responsibilities, i.e. child support:

 “with the privileges of parenting should go the duties, including financial support.
 We cannot embrace a situation in which a psychological parent who fights for and obtains all the same responsibilities of a legal parent does not also assume the responsibility to pay support.”A.C.H., ¶ 33.

 Limited Ruling Not Basis for Expanding Child Support Obligation

 Finally, the court realized that it was breaking new ground, but cautioned trial judges that the decision was not to be taken as a green light to order non-parents to pay support, particularly guardians.
 The ruling only applied to those who seek parental rights under C.R.S.
 14-10-123:

-At Graham.Law, we’ve had numerous cases where third parties have sought parenting rights, but until now, none of them have had to “worry” about the consequences of paying child support – they had the ability to seek the best of both worlds, with the role of a parent, but not the financial obligations of one.
+At Graham.Law, we’ve had numerous cases where third parties have sought parenting rights, but until A.C.H., none of them have had to think about the consequences of paying child support – they had the best of both worlds, the benefits of acting as a parent, without the financial obligations of being a parent.
 Now with this ruling on psychological parents, third parties with close relationships with children will have to think twice before seeking court-ordered parenting.

 More Information on Third Parties & Child Support